Melkeydev/go-blueprint/docs/docs/advanced-flag/svelte-vite.md

 ## Dockerfile

-Combine React advanced flag wiht Docker flag to get Docker and docker-compose configuration and run them with:
+Combine svelte advanced flag with Docker flag to get Docker and docker-compose configuration and run them with:

 ```bash
 make docker-run